G-Node/nixpy/docs/source/file_handling.rst

-The *File* entity encapsulates all information of a dataset. *File* entities keep some general information such as creation time and date, format version etc. The entry-point to a *NIX* file.
+The *File* entity encapsulates all information of a dataset. *File* entities keep some general information such as creation time and date, format version etc. It is the entry-point to a *NIX* file.

 File modes
 ----------

 A *NIX* file can be opened in one of three modes:

-1. **Overwrite** Used for creating a new file or overwriting any content in an existing one!
+1. ``nix.FileMode.Overwrite`` Used for creating a new file or overwriting any content in an existing one!
-2. **ReadWrite** Opens a file if it exists or otherwise creates a new one.
+2. ``nix.FileMode.ReadWrite`` Opens a file if it exists or otherwise creates a new one.
 Does **not** overwrite existing content.
-3. **ReadOnly** Opens an existing file.
+3. ``nix.FileMode.ReadOnly`` Opens an existing file.
 The content can not be changed.
    Will raise an error when the provided path is invalid (e.g. the file does not exist).

-Creating a new file.
+Creating a new file
 --------------------

 .. literalinclude:: examples/fileCreate.py